-The Passy-Muir Clinical Specialists are frequently asked about therapy ideas and suggestions for patients using the Passy-Muir Valve.
-Therefore, we have dedicated a section of our website to share some therapy ideas and tips for different treatment goals, including patient education, voicing and communication.
+Our Passy Muir Clinical Specialists are frequently asked about therapy ideas and suggestions for patients using the Passy Muir® Valve.
+Therefore, we have dedicated this section of our website to sharing therapy ideas and tips for different treatment goals, including patient education, voicing, and communication.
 Many of these very creative therapy techniques and strategies have been shared with us by talented and dedicated clinicians and parents working with tracheostomized individuals.
 We have included a printable guide for each of these therapy ideas for your convenience.

 Therapy Idea: Using Application Software (Apps)

-There are numerous apps now available for free or low cost that can be used to facilitate voice, communication and swallowing.
-The Talking Tomcat app is an example of a fun app that can stimulate vocalization.
-As you can see in this video Tomcat repeats everything the user says and responds to touch, thereby making him a cute and engaging conversation partner.
+There are numerous apps now available for free or at a low cost that can be used to facilitate voice, communication, and swallowing.
+Talking Tomcat is an example of a fun app that can stimulate vocalization.
+As you can see in this video, Tomcat repeats everything the user says and responds to touch, thereby making him a cute and engaging conversation partner.
 This app is very rewarding for the youngest patients just learning to speak!
 This is a video of Ellis and Tomcat having a chat.
 We thank Ellis’ family for sharing this video.
-Talking Tomcat is Free through iTunes.
+To download our therapy idea guide, click here.